Dear reader of ADxS.org, please excuse the disruption.

 This generalized statement is not correct.
 However, there is a certain environmental influence.

-This justification is sometimes used to claim that medication or psychotherapy is not needed - that people with ADHD simply need to accept the person with ADHD as they are or create the right environment.
+This justification is sometimes used to claim that medication or psychotherapy is not needed - that people with ADHD simply need to be accepted for who they are or the right environment needs to be created.

-At the other extreme, the view is held that people with ADHD simply have to be left as they are.
-The fact that this is also misleading becomes clearer when this idea is applied to other disorders.
+The fact that this is just as misleading becomes clearer when this idea is applied to other disorders.
 Nobody would think that schizophrenics only need to be told that the voices they think they hear are actually there - then they would no longer have delusions.
-Or that you only have to turn the other cheek to people with ADHD so that they calm down again.
+Or that you only have to turn the other cheek to people with ADHD so that they can act out their aggression.

 However, it is true that people with ADHD have fewer problems if they can devote themselves to activities that really interest them.
 It is no coincidence that many people with ADHD are successful in the areas of show business and IT.